 |Available sling lengths||10 cm||12 cm, 17 cm||12 cm||12 cm, 18 cm, 25 cm||12 cm, 17 cm|

 Our Analysis and Test Results

-New from Mad Rock, the Concord is a budget-friendly quickdraw that still gets the job done, though not particularly well.
+The Mad Rock Concorde is a budget-friendly quickdraw that still gets the job done, though not particularly well.
 While the price is right, it is on the heavy side for trad climbing use, and not functional for sport climbing.
-But sometimes any draw is better than none, so if you need a set but aren't looking to spend a lot on them, this could be the perfect option for you.
+But sometimes any draw is better than none, so if you need a set but aren't looking to spend a lot on them, this could be an option to consider.

 Ease of Clipping

-While not the hardest model to clip (that honor goes to the Concord's sibling, the Mad Rock Ultra Light Wire), it wasn't the easiest either.
+While not the hardest model to clip (that honor goes to the Concorde's sibling, the Mad Rock Ultra Light Wire), it isn't the easiest either.
 The tension on the wiregates felt a little stiff, but not as bad as the Ultra Light.
-We did appreciate that the rope end has a slight bend to it.
+We appreciated that the rope end has a slight bend to it.

 Ease of Unclipping

-We scored this model a 7/10 for portability.
-It weighs 3 ounces per, which is about the middle of the pack.
-It's not as light as the Black Diamond Oz or Wild Country Astro (2.2 and 2.3 ounces respectively), but it is lighter than most of the more sport climbing-focused options out there.
+This draw weighs 3.0 ounces, which is about the middle of the pack.
+It's not as light as the Black Diamond Oz or Cypher Firefly II (2.3 and 2.6 ounces respectively), but it is lighter than most of the more sport climbing-focused options out there.
 If you like the looks (and price point) of this model but want something a little lighter, Mad Rock's Ultra Light Wire draw weighs only 2.4 ounces and costs $14.